What exactly is HXL?

 How to use HXL in an XLSForm

-When authoring an XLSForm, simply insert one extra row in any existing spreadsheet and fill it with humanitarian hashtags identifying the type of information in each column.
+When authoring an XLSForm, simply insert one extra column in any existing spreadsheet and fill it with HXL hashtags identifying the type of information in each column.
+See screenshot for example.

 1. After starting a form and creating a question, go into Question Settings and in the Question Options tab, choose your HXL tag and add attributes.